Since ancient times, the moon has come to symbolically embody the realm of the subconscious, emotions, intuition, and the cycles of life and death.

 2. Think about what you would like amplified or illuminated within you

 What are you struggling with at the moment?
 What shadows need to come to light?
 What archetypes would you like to embody?
 What do you need to let go of?
-What skills or inner resources do you need to draw on?
+What skills, inner or spiritual resources do you need to draw on?
 Reflect on these questions or journal about them.

 Learn more about how to journal.